-Over the past few months, entire world came under quarantine and consumers are maintaining social distancing as a preventive measure to stay safe from COVID -19, whereas retailers are scrambling to adapt.
-Few retailers have able to pivot to reliable revenue streams but demand for few brands like clothing and luxury items has dropped drastically.
+Over the past few months, the entire world came under quarantine and consumers are maintaining social distancing as a preventive measure to stay safe from COVID -19, whereas retailers are scrambling to adapt.
+Few retailers have been able to pivot to reliable revenue streams but demand for few brands like clothing and luxury items has dropped drastically.

 Retailers understand the situation is changing daily and they have very little time to respond.
 To remediate the short-term shock and prepare for the long-term implication, the only way out is to go for online stores.
 Yet many are facing the challenge of placing their e-commerce function and scaling their supply chain.

-Our experts suggest five key areas where retailers should focus as those may be challenging for them to maintain a steady flow of revenue.
+Our experts suggest five key areas where retailers should focus on as those may be challenging for them to maintain a steady flow of revenue.

 Post COVID-19 Challenges That Retailers Are Facing

 Supply chains may be disrupted further downstream as more and more countries are affected due to Covid-19.
 Stores in all the countries across the globe may be not heavily affected by the product supply center could have disrupted, moreover fear of contamination could bring chaotic situation for the large distribution centers that service multiple stores in multiple locations.

 Retail manufacturing and production have been heavily disrupted by COVID-19, particularly the apparel and textile industries take the maximum heat.
 Shutting down of factories and production units has crashed the supply chain.
 And the luxury retailers are being hit hard compare to the retailers of essential goods.